frederic-perez/AmE-dictionary/data/dictionary.md

 __arctophile__ _n_ :astonished: A person who collects or is very fond of teddy bears. _Tom is an arctophile._
 __ardent__ _adj_ :two::hammer: _He was one of her most ardent suitors._
 __ardor__ _n_ :two: Intensity of emotion, especially strong desire, enthusiasm, or devotion. _Syn_ passion Feelings of great warmth and intensity. _Syn_ fervency, fire _He spoke with great ardor at the rally, inspiring the crowd with his passionate words._
-__arduous__ _adj_ :three: /AHR-juh-wus/ Arduous is an adjective used to describe something that is very difficult or strenuous.
+__arduous__ _adj_ :four: /AHR-juh-wus/ Arduous is an adjective used to describe something that is very difficult or strenuous.
+Demanding great effort or labor; difficult. _Syn_ backbreaking, grueling, laborious, toilsome, punishing, hard, heavy
 __arena__ _n_ :two::hammer: _In the professional and personal arenas._
 __Argentina__ _n_ _Syn_ the Argentine
 __Argentine__ _n_ :two::hammer::mega: /ˈɑr dʒənˌtin, -ˌtaɪn/ _The pope is an Argentine._